Writing Playwright Tests for Sefaria

 const page = await goToPageWithLang(context, '/Genesis.1', LANGUAGES.EN);

-Setup Issues
+Common Setup Issues and Recommended Actions

-Node.js version problems: Ensure you're using Node.js 18.x - 20.x
+Node.js version problems: Ensure you're using Node.js 18.x - 20.x.

-Missing dependencies: Run npm install to ensure all packages are installed
+Missing dependencies: Run npm install to ensure all packages are installed.

-Playwright browsers: Run npx playwright install to install browser binaries
+Playwright browsers: Run npx playwright install to install browser binaries.

 Additional Resources